cdevents/spec/spec.md

 For an introduction see the [CDEvents README](README.md) and for more background information please see our [CDEvents primer](https://cdevents.dev/docs/primer/).

+## Spelling

+CDEvents adopt american english ("en_US") as dictionary for spelling both in the specification as well as in the documentation.

 ## Notations and Terminology

 ### Notational Conventions